hustlcl/BRFCTN/README.md

 Demo
 ```

-To build the class of BRFCTN:
+The code will first build the class of BRFCTN:

 ```matlab
 FCTN_vb = FCTN_model(D, Rank, hyperparameters)